hajkli/Exercises-of-Melange-with-React/README.md

-# MExercises of Melange with React and Reason ML
+# Exercises of Melange with React and Reason ML
 Getting to know Reason ML with Melange, topped with React Several small and simple examples of Reason ML + React + Melange inspired by book [` Melange for React Developers`](https://react-book.melange.re/).
 Using [`Melange for React Developers template`] (https://github.com/melange-re/melange-for-react-devs-template)